-There are many ways to classify software languages [10].
+There are many ways to classify software languages [16].
 One of them is a spectrum from the most mainstream and widespread languages, to most exotic and esoteric ones.
-The mainstream side can be represented by the TIOBE index [8], the current top ten being Python, C, Java, C++, C#, Visual Basic, JavaScript, SQL, PHP and Go.
-Esoteric1 languages, on the other side, are designed for one specific purpose of local interest: to have the smallest compiler, as it was the case with BRAINF^{}CK [5], to use statements that are as far from all other languages as possible, as it was with INTERCAL [16], or to provide a feasibly tiny playground for implementing legacy languages, as it happened with BABYCOBOL [18].
-One of such languages is WHITESPACE [2], and it was designed from a driving principle that whitespace - the part of the source code which is traditionally ignored by the compiler as insignificant - is precisely the only part of the code which is significant, and the rest of the code such as visible punctuation, letters and numbers, are insignificant and skipped by the compiler.
-The language was designed by Edwin Brady around 2003 [2], and has enjoyed some attention in the meantime, leading to the existence of many implementations and programs to try software evolution techniques and tools on.
+The mainstream side can be represented by the TIOBE index [12], the current top ten being Python, C, Java, C++, C#, Visual Basic, JavaScript, SQL, PHP and Go.
+On the other side, esoteric languages, as the name suggests, are designed for one specific purpose of local interest: to have the smallest compiler, as it was the case with BRAINF^{}CK [7], to use statements that are as far from all other languages as possible, as it was with INTER-CAL [27], or to provide a feasibly tiny playground for implementing legacy languages, as it happened with BABY-COBOL [30].
+One of such languages is WHITESPACE [4], and it was designed from a driving principle that whitespace - the part of the source code which is traditionally ignored by the compiler as insignificant - is precisely the only part of the code which is significant, and the rest of the code such as visible punctuation, letters and numbers, are insignificant and skipped by the compiler.
+The language was designed by Edwin Brady around 2003 [4], and has enjoyed some attention in the meantime, leading to the existence of many implementations and programs to try software evolution techniques and tools on.

-Refactoring [11] can be used as a standalone technique, often applied manually by developers (with automation support from the IDE) with the original intent - to improve the design of existing code [4].
+Refactoring [18, 19] can be used as a standalone tech-

+nique, often applied manually by developers (with automation support from the IDE) with the original intent - to improve the design of existing code [6].
 However, it is also very useful as a part of composite techniques.
 For instance, one can apply it as a program transformation on elements of a test suite, possibly augmenting it with more test cases with known execution outcomes.
-In the past, this is exactly what the second author has tried to do [6] to augment the labour-intensive process of testing the Raincode Assembler Compiler [1, 17] with mutative fuzzing.
+In the past, this is exactly what the second author has tried to do [9] to augment the labour-intensive process of testing the Raincode Assembler Compiler [3, 29] with mutative fuzzing.
 The endeavour was ultimately unsuccessful: fuzzing only worked on the level of macros (where it did contribute somewhat, and found at least one off-byone bug in the compiler), but the original goal of testing the instruction implementations failed.
 The main reason was the difficulty to define any kind of refactoring transformations that make sense: changing even one bit of the test program had potentially numerous and hardly predictable effects.

 Several years later, we try a different approach: instead of codeveloping all the elements of the fuzzing infrastructure, we focus only on refactorings; and instead of facing a gigantic language requiring 1500+ pages of documentation just to cover the byte-level basics, we focus on one tiny esoteric language with similar properties namely, difficulty of defining what constitutes a refactoring within it.
-If by any chance our results will happen to help some Whitespace developer to improve readability of their code, that could only make the world a better place to live in.
+If by any chance our results will happen to help some WHITESPACE developer to improve readability of their code, that could only make the world a better place to live in.